wengandrew/fast-formation/urop/project_list.md

 we are also interested in learning about how quickly the coin cells degrade (e.g. through repeated capacity checks).

-I have already been collecting various performance data on these cells.
+We have already been collecting various performance data on these cells.
 The first step in this project would be to understand what data has already been collected and continue running experiments to make sure we will collect all of the data needed to answer the above questions.
 In parallel, parser scripts will